MARTIMM/gnome-gtk3/docs/content-docs/about.md

 # About The Project

-This project is about interfacing Perl6 to the Gnome GTK+ library version 3.*.
+This project is about interfacing Raku to the Gnome GTK+ library version 3.*.

 {% include changes-section.html %}